Substation

 View of a 50 Hz electrical substation in Australia, showing three 220 kV/66 kV (150 kVA) transformers.
 Steel lattice structures support strain bus wires and apparatus, and transformer fire barriers prevent catastrophic failure of any one transformer from damaging adjacent units.

 An American 115 kV to 41.6/12.47 kV 5 MVA 60 Hz substation with circuit switcher, regulators, reclosers and control building.
 It shows elements of low-profile construction, with apparatus mounted on individual columns.

 A substation is a part of an electrical generation, transmission, and distribution system.
 Substations transform voltage from high to low, or the reverse, or perform any of several other important functions.
 Between the generating station and the consumer, electric power may flow through several substations at different voltage levels.
 A substation may include transformers to change voltage levels between high transmission voltages and lower distribution voltages, or at the interconnection of two different transmission voltages.
 They are a common component of the infrastructure.
-There are 55,000 substations in the United States.
+As of 2022, there were approximately 55,000 substations in the United States.
 Substations are also occasionally known in some countries as switchyards.

 Substations may be owned and operated by an electrical utility, or may be owned by a large industrial or commercial customer.
 Generally substations are unattended, relying on SCADA for remote supervision and control.

 The word substation comes from the days before the distribution system became a grid.
 As central generation stations became larger, smaller generating plants were converted to distribution stations, receiving their energy supply from a larger plant instead of using their own generators.
 The first substations were connected to only one power station, where the generators were housed, and were subsidiaries of that power station.